ngbox/translation-generator/README.md

 This library generates translation files based on previously translated files using Angular schematics, Google Translate, and Playwright.

+> **A Note:** The generator removes any HTML tags in the source before translating it.
+It will not modify the source file, but you will not find those tags in the generated translation.

 ## Installation

 Run the following command in your terminal to install the package in your project: